-Once the POCs are selected, an optional public comment period may be conducted (see Section 3.6.2).
+Once the POCs are selected, an optional public comment period may be conducted (see Section 3.5.2).
 If no optional reviews are conducted, the public has an opportunity to comment during the mandatory UPDES public comment period.

-5.0 LEVEL II ADR: ALTERNATIVES ANALYSIS OF LEVEL II ADRS
+5.0 LEVEL II ADR: ALTERNATIVES ANALYSIS

-As the name suggests, tIhe alternatives analysis requires, to the extent practicable feasible, documentation of the costs and water quality benefits of alternative treatment effluent management options.
-The purpose of an the alternatives analysis is to evaluate whether there are any reasonable non-degrading or less degrading alternatives for the proposed activity.
+The alternatives analysis requires, to the extent practicable, documentation of the costs and water quality benefits of alternative effluent management options.
+The purpose of the alternatives analysis is to evaluate whether there are any reasonable non-degrading or less degrading alternatives for the proposed activity.